 For our undergraduate degrees, you might think that you need A-levels, but that isn’t the case if you have at least 3 years’ experience in a relevant role, plus GCSE Maths and English (grade A-C).
 And if you don’t have these, you can still start our CertHE Business and Management, which has no entry requirements other than English language requirements.

 The options for courses at the postgraduate level are much wider, and the courses themselves are more specialised.
 So if you are experienced in your field and wish to gain deeper knowledge about a particular aspect of business, it’s likely a postgraduate degree will be more suited to you.
 If you are early in your career and looking for a way to get a leg up, take a look at our undergraduate courses.

 What about short courses?

-If you’re not sure about entering the field, a short course in Business Studies can give you a respected qualification in just 8 months.
-Our CertCE is also ideal if you don’t meet the entry requirements for our Bachelors degrees, as we offer an Open Entry Route onto this course.
+If you’re not sure about entering the field, a short course in Business and Management can give you a respected qualification in just 16 months.
+Our CertHE is also ideal if you don’t meet the entry requirements for our Bachelors degrees, as we offer an Open Entry Route onto this course.